 Every state has certain laws regarding mandatory overtime.
 It’s important to understand what the overtime laws in your state are to help you avoid issues with payroll and remain consistently compliant in your management practices.
+But first, let’s understand the basics on overtime.

 Federal Mandatory Overtime Laws